As winter fades, area high school spring sports heat up

 With weather clearing up in spectacular fashion this week, and mask mandates and regulations relaxing significantly compared to a year ago, teams taking to the outdoors have been excited and eager to get back into the swing of things.

-For baseball, teams have been taking advantage of a week that has seen temperature hang around the 50’s and up for the first week of practice.
+For baseball, teams have been taking advantage of a week that has seen temperatures hang around the 50s and up for the first week of practice.

 “It’s fantastic, because last year, it was such a weird season with all of the uncertainty,” Attleboro High baseball coach Steve Dunlea said.
 “The kids are ready to get back out here and we’re ready to get back going with a normal baseball season.
 We’ve got some good numbers coming out and it’s been a great start to the season so far.”